yorkulibraries/exlibris-catalogue-search-box/readme.md

 # ExLibris Catalogue Discovery Search Box: Wordpress Plugin

 ## About
 York University Libraries will be switching to ExLibris Alma/Primo Library Services Platform in Dec 2019.
-The need for replacing the search box arose, hence this widget-plugin and a way to help other members.
+The need for replacing the SIRSI search box arose, hence this widget-plugin.
+In addition, contributing back to help other members/users of ExLibris.

 ## Installation
 ### Git